 My colorful work, for the most part, involves attaching stories to data.
 To be more specific; attaching my extremely personal stories to psychological data.

 Stories + data = marketing.

-The data are effective psychological strategies and tactics for good mental and physical health.
+The data is effective psychological strategies and tactics for good mental and physical health.
 I used these strategies to save my own life as well as others.

 My stories include: How I was both bullied and a bully.
 How I escaped 14 years of abusive relationships.
 How I was looking for people to assault (preferably criminals).
 How I’m a recovering control freak.
 How I figured out I was lonely because I would reject people before they could reject me.
 How I did this because my family taught me I was defective.
 How my future ex-husband was still with his future first ex-wife when we became involved (I’m now his second ex-wife; not to be confused with his first or third).

 They also include: How I’ve saved the lives of strangers but failed to stop my uncle killing himself.
-How, as a 19 year old university under-performing dropout, I felt like a failure.
+How, as a 19-year-old university under-performing dropout, I felt like a failure.
 And how that is the loneliest feeling in the world.
 How my personal experiences of stress, procrastination, under-performance, anxiety, depression, anger, and abuse gift me empathy for the pain of others.
 How I (sufficiently) overcame a fear of failure to return to university as a mature student and acquired a Ph.D.

 So I’m sharing quite personal stories.